Alexander-NL/Alexander-NL/README.md

 # Hi, I'm Alexander Nathanael Lubis 👋
 ---
 Nice to meet you!
-I'm currently a student at Binus University, majoring in Game Application and Technology. i am very passionate about game development and always eager to expand my programming skill set and take on new challenges. </br>.
+I'm a Binus University graduate with a degree in Game Application and Technology.
+Having completed my studies, I'm now fully focused on pushing my game development skills further. i am very passionate about game development and always eager to expand my programming skill set and take on new challenges. </br>.

 *All the GIFs are linked to their respective itch.io page*